aymanbagabas/aymanbagabas.github.io/_posts/notion/2022-03-25-nyan-cat-over-ssh.md

 # Implementation

 Nyan Cat C implementation consists of multiple [frames](https://github.com/klange/nyancat/blob/master/src/animation.c) that then get translated to ANSI256 colors.
-Each character in these frames represents a color which then gets rendered as a background for 2 whitespace characters within a [90-millisecond](https://github.com/klange/nyancat/blob/master/src/nyancat.c#L385) interval (the default).
+Each character in these frames represents a color which then gets rendered as a background of 2 whitespace characters within a [90-millisecond](https://github.com/klange/nyancat/blob/master/src/nyancat.c#L385) interval (the default).

 All that is done after the program determines the terminal size and whether or not to crop the frames before they are being rendered.
 Thankfully, I didn’t need to do any of those calculations, thanks to [NARKOZ](https://github.com/NARKOZ) port of [Nyan Cat in Golang](https://github.com/NARKOZ/go-nyancat).